CDLMarkus/QuantyFey/tutorial/tutorial.md

 ---

 ### **Compound Quantification**
-The **Compound Quantification** tab is the primary interface for **visualization**, **drift correction**, **model optimization**, and **quantification**.
+The **Compound Quantification** tab is the main workspace for **visualization**, **drift correction**, **regression model optimization**, and **quantification**.

 #### **Setup**

 ![Parameters for the **Compound Quantification** Tab](images/compound_quantification_parameters.png)

-On the left panel, users can configure the following:
+In the left-side panel, users can configure the following:
 - **Compound**: Select the quantification transition.
-- **Internal Standard**: Choose the internal standard transition for correction.
-(This will only be shown if IS transitions were found in the data).
 - **Comment**: Add notes for the quantification process.
-- **Save**: Save the quantification results for the selected transition.
+- **Save**:
+    - Ouput is saved to users **Documents** folder
+    - If the default path fails (e.g., due to permissions), results are saved to the local QuantyFey directory.
+    - Files are placed inside a folder names `Results_<date>` unless a different name is specified in the **Data Upload** tab.
+    - Two output files are created and updated with each save:
+    -   A **concentration table** (`Results_quant.csv`) per compound.
+    -   A **summary file**  (`Quant_summary.xlsx`) listing all parameters and settings, with one sheet per save.

-- **Generate Report**: Optional checkbox - will generate a pdf report with all generated plots, and data summarizing the quantified transition.
+- **Generate Report**: Optional checkbox.
+If enabled, a PDF report will be created containing all plots and a summary of the quantification.

+> Not on File Management:
+> To avoid overfitting while limiting file clutter:
+> - Concentration tables: The app checks for differences between the existing file and the new data.
+If all data from the existing file matches data from the new data, the file is overwritten.
+If differences exist, a new file is created with a time stamp.
+> - Summary File: With every save, data is appended to the file.
+> - PDF Report: Reports may be overwritten if the app is restarted and outputs are saved to the same directory.
+> Suggestion: After launching the app, create a new output folder by renaming the project name in the **Data Upload** tab.
+This helps prevent conflicts and ensures all outputs are saved cleanly.

 #### **Main Tabs**